 How we connect now

-The main reason 4G costs a lot is that its broadcaster can handle only so many clients at a time, making it actually more expensive to operate, gigabyte per gigabyte, compared to traditional broadband.
+4G costs a lot because its broadcaster can handle only so many clients at a time, making it actually more expensive to operate, gigabyte per gigabyte, compared to traditional broadband.

-So in terms of cost alone, 4G can’t compete with, say, cable or DSL.
-That’s not to mention the fact 4G speeds tend to fluctuate a great deal and therefore less reliable.
+So in terms of cost alone, 4G can’t compete with cable or DSL.
+That’s not to mention that 4G speeds tend to fluctuate a great deal and, therefore, are less reliable.